 If you want a simple, quality Jeep lift, the TeraFlex 2.5-inch Lift Kit is a good option.
 This kit can increase ground distance so that your Jeep can accommodate larger tires without taking too much away from on-road handling.
 But be aware that you may need to replace your wheels after installing this jeep lift kit, as you’ll need wheels with 4.5-in. backspacing or less.

 - Front and rear 9550 VSS shock absorbers

 - Rear sway bar links

 - Bump stop extensions

-#3 Simplest Install: Rough Country 2.5-Inch Lift Kit
+#3 Easy Install: Rough Country 2.5-Inch Lift Kit

 The Rough Country 2.5-Inch Lift Kit is another short lift kit.
 This kit is inexpensive and easier to install because it contains fewer components.
 This kit includes a set of shocks and springs.
 It is also backed by a limited lifetime warranty.